laminas/laminas-view/doc/book/helpers/intro.md

 to retrieve and/or invoke helpers directly, offering a convenience API for end users.

-A large number of helpers are provided by default with zend-view.
+A large number of helpers are provided by default with laminas-view.
 You can also register helpers by adding them to the plugin manager.

 ## Included Helpers

-Zend Framework comes with an initial set of helper classes.
+Laminas comes with an initial set of helper classes.
 In particular, there are helpers for creating route-based URLs and HTML lists, as well as declaring variables.
 Additionally, there are a rich set of helpers for providing values for, and rendering, the various HTML `<head>` tags, such as `HeadTitle`,